 - Develop and reward Association staff with competitive pay, encouragement, respect, a flexible and agile working environment, and opportunities for growth.

 Code of Conduct

-Included among ARL’s guiding principles is “Engage all member representatives in the work of the Association with respect, fairness, and integrity.
+Included among ARL’s guiding principles is the commitment to “engage all member representatives in the work of the Association with respect, fairness, and integrity.
 Foster an environment of inclusion, equity, nondiscrimination, and pluralism.”
 This Code of Conduct is intended to articulate how the Association will adhere to that guiding principle.

-ARL does not tolerate personal attacks, harassment of any kind, or disruptive behaviors by participants in ARL conferences, events, meetings, and online forums.
+ARL does not tolerate personal attacks, harassment of any kind, or disruptive behaviors by participants in conferences, events, meetings, online forums, or any other activities under ARL’s aegis.
 Anyone asked to stop these behaviors is expected to comply immediately.
-If you have been involved in or witnessed an incident that violates this Code of Conduct, please advise a member of the ARL staff or Board of Directors as soon as possible.
-ARL will address all reports with discretion and confidentiality, and will take actions it deems appropriate, including requesting that an offender leave an event if warranted, or seeking out trained professionals to assist in handling issues of harassment.
+If you have been involved in or witnessed an incident that potentially violates this Code of Conduct, please advise a designated ARL Ally, a member of the ARL Code of Conduct Committee (CCC), or a member of the ARL staff as soon as possible.
+ARL will address all reports with discretion and confidentiality as appropriate and will take actions it deems necessary, including warning the alleged offender, requesting that an offender leave an event, or seeking out trained professionals to assist in handling issues of harassment.